-11. JUDGING – FBA sanctioning allows for blind judging only.
-Entries will be submitted in an approved container, with NO garnish, or decorating of any kind.
-Only the entry to be judged is allowed in the container.
+11. JUDGING.
+FBA sanctioning allows for blind judging only.
+Entries will be submitted in an approved container with NO garnish or decorating of any kind.
+Only the entry to be judged is allowed in the 3 container.
 Marking of any kind will disqualify the entry.
-Each entry will be judged on PRESENTATION, TASTE / FLAVOR, and TENDERNESS / TEXTURE.
+Each entry will be judged on PRESENTATION, TASTE, and TENDERNESS.
 Meat may be sauced or un-sauced.
-A minimum of 8 separate and identifiable portions must be submitted.
+A minimum of 8 portions must be submitted.

-13. DISQUALIFICATION – An entry can be disqualified by the FBA Representative only.
+13. DISQUALIFICATION.
+An entry can be disqualified by the FBA Lead Representative only.
 An entry can be disqualified for any of the following reasons:

 b) There is anything in the box besides the meat.

-c) There are not a minimum of 8 separate and identifiable portions.
+c) There is not a minimum of eight (8) portions.

 d) There is evidence of blood such that the meat is uncooked.